CalvinLloyd117/CraftBanzi/README.md

 - **Publication Year:** A year that a publication is published.

-  **Note:** Adding a Publication Year category will add a new Section to the **Publications** page (and update the nav dropdown menu) that contains all publications that fall under that **Publication Year** Category.
+  **Note:** Adding a Publication Year category will add a new Section (denoted by the year header) to the **Publications** page (and update the nav dropdown menu) that contains all publications that fall under that **Publication Year** Category.
 Order of the categories within the back-end is important.
 More recent years should appear at the top of the list of **Publication Year** categories to enforce the decending order of the publications (i.e more recent publications appear at the top of the page).

 - **Education:** The highest education that a Past Lab Member has achieved.